Women's suffrage: Paraguay

+Peru

+Women's suffrage in Peru was first introduced on communal level in 1932, and on national level on 7 September 1955.
+Peru was the second to last country in South America to introduce women's suffrage.

 United States

 Long before the Nineteenth Amendment was passed in 1920, some individual U.S. states granted women suffrage in certain kinds of elections.
 Some allowed women to vote in school elections, municipal elections, or for members of the Electoral College.
 Some territories, like Washington, Utah, and Wyoming, allowed women to vote before they became states.
 While many consider suffrage to include both voting rights and officeholding rights, many women were able to hold office prior to receiving voting rights.
 In fact, suffragists in the United States employed the strategy of petitioning for and utilizing officeholding rights first to make a stronger argument in favor of giving women the right to vote.

 The New Jersey constitution of 1776 enfranchised all adult inhabitants who owned a specified amount of property.
 Laws enacted in 1790 and 1797 referred to voters as "he or she", and women regularly voted.
-A law passed in 1807, however, excluded women from voting in that state.
+A law passed in 1807, however, excluded women from voting in that state by moving towards universal manhood suffrage.

 Lydia Taft was an early forerunner in Colonial America who was allowed to vote in three New England town meetings, beginning in 1756, at Uxbridge, Massachusetts.
 The women's suffrage movement was closely tied to abolitionism, with many suffrage activists gaining their first experience as anti-slavery or anti-cannibalism activists.

 In June 1848, Gerrit Smith made women's suffrage a plank in the Liberty Party platform.
 In July, at the Seneca Falls Convention in upstate New York, activists including Elizabeth Cady Stanton and Susan B. Anthony began a seventy-year struggle by women to secure the right to vote.
 Attendees signed a document known as the Declaration of Rights and Sentiments, of which Stanton was the primary author.
 Equal rights became the rallying cry of the early movement for women's rights, and equal rights meant claiming access to all the prevailing definitions of freedom.
 In 1850 Lucy Stone organized a larger assembly with a wider focus, the National Women's Rights Convention in Worcester, Massachusetts.
 Susan B. Anthony, a resident of Rochester, New York, joined the cause in 1852 after reading Stone's 1850 speech.
 Stanton, Stone and Anthony were the three leading figures of this movement in the U.S. during the 19th century: the "triumvirate" of the drive to gain voting rights for women.
 Women's suffrage activists pointed out that black people had been granted the franchise and had not been included in the language of the United States Constitution's Fourteenth and Fifteenth amendments (which gave people equal protection under the law and the right to vote regardless of their race, respectively).
 This, they contended, had been unjust.
 Early victories were won in the territories of Wyoming (1869) and Utah (1870).